Ferrand's pushouts for algebraic spaces: Properties of Ferrand pushouts

+\begin{rem} (i) Our proof of the fact that $\calP_1$ admits an open affine covering is very indirect and rather involved.
+We construct an \'etale affine covering, feed it into Theorem~\ref{genpushoutth}, and then apply Zariski's main theorem for algebraic spaces to show that the pushout is, in fact, a scheme.
+It is an interesting question whether one can show directly (and hopefully simpler) that $\calP_1$ possesses an open affine covering, and whether one can extend the theorem to fppf affine coverings.

-\begin{rem} (i) It is an interesting question if one can give an explicit criterion for a Ferrand's pushout datum to be effective.
-We even do not know if there exist non-effective data.
-Note that Ferrand describes in \cite[Theorem~7.1]{Fer} such a criterion in the category of schemes, which essentially reduces to existence of an affine Zariski presentation, i.e., presentation, in which the coverings are disjoint unions of open immersions.
+(ii) We do not know if this criterion can be made more explicit.
+We do not even know if there exist non-effective data.
+Note that Ferrand describes in \cite[Theorem~7.1]{Fer} such a criterion in the category of schemes, which essentially reduces to the existence of an open affine covering.
 In particular, one obtains a source of examples which are non-effective in the category of schemes.
-However, many of these examples are effective in the category of algebraic spaces (cf. Example~\ref{ex:nonschematicpushout}), and it is not clear whether one can use this to construct a Ferrand's pushout datum, which is not effective in the algebraic spaces.
+However, many of these examples are effective in the category of algebraic spaces, e.g., Example~\ref{ex:nonschematicpushout}, and it is not clear whether one can use this to construct a Ferrand pushout datum, which is not effective in the algebraic spaces. \end{rem}

-(ii) It seems that the question of existence of a non-effective Ferrand's pushout datum is closely related to the affineness conjecture for henselian schemes, see Conjecture B in \cite[Remark~1.23(ii)]{GS}. \end{rem}